Japan says renewing Kyoto pledges is not enough

 Horie said Japan has financed about 600 projects in nearly 100 countries under the plan.

-"We will be continuing our efforts to honour what we have pledged and what we have promised despite this unprecedented disaster that took place in Japan," he said.
+"We will be continuing our efforts to honor what we have pledged and what we have promised despite this unprecedented disaster that took place in Japan," he said.